radiantlogic-v8/documentation-new/documentation/global-sync-guide/introduction.md

 RadiantOne Synchronization is an advanced set of tools for synchronization and identity management.
 This feature allows you to synchronize objects distributed across disparate data sources (directories, databases or applications): a change in an object in one source, at the attribute level, or for the whole object can be reflected into many other connected objects.
 Using a publisher/subscriber approach, any object can publish events (creation, deletion or modification for the whole object, or any attributes of this object) and propagate them to subscriber objects.
 User-defined attribute mappings and transformations can be applied during synchronization.

 >[!note]
->If you have a RadiantOne license that entitles you to use synchronization, you will see a Global Sync tab in the Main Control Panel.
+>If you have a RadiantOne license that entitles you to use synchronization, you will see a Synchronization tab in the Main Control Panel.
 Otherwise the tab doesn't show.

 ## Architecture